Roskva-git/MtS/notes/master_notes.md

 Quantify at what point uncertainty becomes too high for reliable predictions.
 This has direct implications for clinical deployment.

+## Finding literature

+Search conducted on Web of Science and Oria:
+("sleep" OR "actigraphy") AND ("executive function*" OR "cognitive performance")  AND ("machine learning" OR "deep learning").

+Looked through the references in the MtS proposal to ExtraStiftelsen

 ## Explanations